didoesdigital/steno-dictionaries/README.md

 - A main [`dict.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict.json) dictionary, containing many English words using briefs and phonetic strokes, but contains fewer misstrokes.
 - A [`top-10000-project-gutenberg-words.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/top-10000-project-gutenberg-words.json) dictionary, containing 10,000 common words from [Project Gutenberg](https://www.gutenberg.org/).
 This is a great starter dictionary.
 - A [`google-10000-english.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/google-10000-english.json) dictionary, including 10,000 popular English words by N-grams; credit goes to [Josh Kaufman's typing word list from Google's Trillion Word Corpus](https://github.com/first20hours/google-10000-english).

+## Misstrokes and bad habits

+- The [`misstrokes.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/misstrokes.json) dictionary is an automated dictionary created from entries deleted out of [`dict.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict.json) that haven't been moved to other dictionaries.
+- The [`bad-habits.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/bad-habits.json) dictionary is a hand-created dictionary that contains misstrokes (particularly ones you might want to keep).
+It also contains strokes that are not exactly misstrokes but for some reason are not "preferred" to hide them from Typey Type or stroke look up tools.
+Finally, it also includes some hints for correcting misstroked prefixes and suffixes, such as `"SAUP": "SAUB sub^ misstroke"`, which will produce the output `SAUB sub^ misstroke` to let you know you need to stroke `SAUB` to write `sub` as a prefix whenever you incorrectly stroke `SAUP`.